INTRODUCTION

 REDUCING CHRONIC INFLAMMATION

 Inflammation is a key driver of many age-related diseases, including arthritis, diabetes and heart disease.
 Omega-3 fatty acids have powerful anti-inflammatory properties that help reduce systemic inflammation in the body.
 EPA plays a crucial role in balancing inflammatory responses and lowering the levels of harmful cytokines that contribute to chronic conditions.
-By reducing inflammation, omega-3s ease joint pain, support immune function and promote overall physical health and mental wellbeing, allowing individuals to stay active and mobile as they age.
+By reducing inflammation, omega-3 fatty acids ease joint pain, support immune function and promote overall physical health and mental wellbeing, allowing individuals to stay active and mobile as they age.

 MAINTAINING JOINT HEALTH AND MOBILITY